Autumn call is now closed – thank you to all who applied!

 Formal requirements

-Candidates accepted in the doctoral program will need to apply for the study right for doctoral studies at the university where they will be based.
+The accepted candidates of expected to start in the beginning of January 2025.
+Candidates accepted in the AI-DOC program will need to apply for the study right for doctoral studies at the university where they will be based.
 Depending on the partner university where the position is based, the candidate will either need to have the study right prior to recruitment, or get the study right within the probation period of the first 6 months.
 The requirements for the study right can differ slightly between the universities, but the general prerequisites are:

 • Master’s degree in a relevant field (completed by the time of applying for the study right)